Ex-Fugees member Pras fights US forfeiture complaint

 - Brokaw says he feels terrible commentary offended Hispanics

 Barry Pollack, a lawyer for Michel, asked Monday to dismiss the complaint.
-He said the Justice Department failed to present evidence of bank fraud, conspiracy and false statements.
-He said there was no evidence that the funds in the accounts the government wants to seize are proceeds of fraud.
+He said the Justice Department failed to present sufficient allegations of bank fraud, conspiracy and false statements, or that the funds in the accounts the government wants to seize were proceeds of fraud.

 Michel has denied wrongdoing.
 He told The Washington Post in a statement last month that his name was being “dragged through the mud” and said, “I have never conspired to commit any crime, nor defraud any organization, in this case or otherwise.”